mcharb54/double-dealer/src/pages/archives/1921-01-01_how-i-interviewed-bacchus.md

 "Why, you don't think I mean the president of the Fudge Union, do you?" he said, hiding his patent space cutter in a drawer.

 He swivelled around to his Them-the-Gate list.
 I knew the interview was over.
 I knew I had to get that interview with Bacchus somewhere, somehow, some way.
-I ambled out on Broadway, to sign up else.
+I ambled out on Broadway, to sign up somewhere else.

 "What! you never heard of psychometry?"

 I turned quickly.
 Two men, arguing excitedly, disappeared.
 But the word "psychometry" remained.
 Was it a hunch?
 What in the Sacred Soup of Siam was psychometry?
 I turned into the nearest branch public library and feverishly turned the leaves of the dictionary.
 Psychometry is a trick among the Occult Squad.
-I have "divination by the history of an object by holding it in your hand.
+It is "divination by the history of an object by holding it in your hand.
 Hold your sweetheart's fan and her flirtations will swim into your brain.
 Press a dollar in your hand and the name of your landlord's profiteering crimes will be yours — if you have psychometric powers, a man of touch."

 A great thought-flash illuminated me.
 Maybe I had that power — maybe I was a born psychometrist.
 A tremendous thought opened in me.
 If I had that power, why couldn't I, by holding a bottle of old Burgundy in my fist and letting my cerebrum and cerebellum float on their backs in my consciousness, evoke Bacchus and interview him?

-Another barrage on the backs — but the bottle of Burgundy?
+Another hitch — but the bottle of Burgundy?
 It was as rare at that time as a ten-cent pack of cigarettes, worth its weight in radium, and the Eighteenth Amendment sleuths were full upon me.

 One thought pumps another out of our memory.
 I knew the butler of "Old Pale Ale" Smith, the millionaire clubman up the Avenue.
 He and his family were at Palm Beach.
 Would the butler let me into "Pale Ale's" wine cellar, estimated to contain about a billion dollars' worth of joy-juice in the mansion?
 Easiest thing ever.
 Tom Pourboire not only let me in the cellar, but spread a table for me down there, and yanked out a bottle of old Burgundy.
 I was his bona-fide guest, under the law; he should worry and so forth.